 Phoenix AWS proxy is an Elastic Compute Cloud (EC2) instance that runs a Phoenix service.
 It orchestrates copying of data from the Phoenix backup storage to your AWS account and creates an AMI copy at a frequency specified in the DR plan.
 The Phoenix AWS proxy runs in your AWS account.
-The proxy is launched in the same AWS region where the backup storage for the virtual machine is located.
-The AMI that is instantiated for disaster recovery is created in the same region.
+Phoenix launches the proxy in the same AWS region where the backup storage for the virtual machine is located.
+The AMI instantiated for disaster recovery is created in the same region.

 Phoenix AWS proxy setup workflow

 To set up Phoenix AWS proxy, you must first download the .json policies from the Phoenix portal.
-These policies are used to create IAM policy and VMimport policy on the AWS portal, and establish trust relationship for VMimport role.
+The policies are used to create IAM policy and VMimport policy on the AWS portal and establish trust relationship for VMimport role.
 After you create IAM policies and roles, you must retrieve the AMI ID based on your AWS region to launch the proxy.
 The following diagram depicts the workflow to set up Phoenix AWS proxy and the corresponding portal to perform the setup.